Bastelschlumpf/SnorkTracker/README.md

    To interact with the board it has an easy-to-use browser interface to show the scanned values, configure the system or to debug at runtime via console.
-   It can connect to an existing Wi-Fi or function as an access point.
+   It can connect to an existing WiFi or function as an access point.

    The board has a voltage divider to measure the power supply voltage and a BME280 sensor to read temperature, humidity and air pressure.